5 websites to view live satellites!

 Lizard-tail.com

-Lizard-tail.com is a website that allows you to see satellites in real time on an animated world map.
-The website displays more than 1,000 satellites identified by icons according to their type.
+Lizard-tail.com is a website that lets you view satellites in real time on an animated world map.
+The website displays over 1,000 satellites identified by icons according to their type.
 You can choose the satellite you want to track from a list that shows its name and NORAD number .
 You can also search by name or NORAD number.
-By clicking on a satellite, you can see its characteristics, such as its altitude, speed, inclination or orbital period.
-You can also see a 3D simulation of its orbit .
+By clicking on a satellite, you can see its characteristics, such as its altitude, speed, inclination, and orbital period.
+You can also view a 3D simulation of its orbit .

 FAQs